-As part of the Illinois Post-Secondary Workforce Readiness Act (PWR), transitional courses are developed in collaboration between high school and college-level educators and taught in high school.
-These courses give high school seniors, who are not college-ready, to improve their communication/literacy and math skills.
+As part of the Illinois Post-Secondary Workforce Readiness Act (PWR), transitional courses are developed through a collaboration between high school and college-level educators and taught in high school.
+These courses give high school seniors who are not college-ready the opportunity to improve their communication/literacy and math skills.
 Students who successfully pass these transitional high school courses with a C or better have direct placement into college-level courses in these subjects, thus bypassing the placement tests.

-- Transitional Math Courses: Using the available statewide curriculum resources for Transitional Math, high school and college faculty and administrators developed three high school math courses STEM/College Algebra, Quantitative Literacy/Statistics, and Technical Math.
+- Transitional Math Courses: Using the available statewide curriculum resources for transitional math, high school and college faculty and administrators developed three high school math courses College Algebra, Quantitative Literacy Statistics, and Technical Math.

 Educators: Learn about the implementation of these courses, professional development resources for instructors, and lessons learned.
 Learn more about transitional math resources for educators

-The Alliance uses data to inform collaboration priorities.
+The ACCSS uses data to inform collaboration priorities.
 Regular review of regional college-career metrics ensures collaboration results in meaningful improvements for students.
 Data sources used include:

-- Public School Data: Information for all public schools is available through the Illinois Report Card Provides data on each public school and their performance on key state-defined metrics.
+- Illinois Report Card: Data on each public school and its performance on key state metrics.

-- National Student Clearinghouse: Provides national data regarding collegiate enrollment and degree information for students who attend US colleges and universities.
+- National Student Clearinghouse: National data regarding collegiate enrollment and degree information for students who attend U.S. colleges and universities.